strimzi/proposals/056-zk-kraft-migration.md

 ```

 Finally, the operator rolls the brokers.
-After the rolling, the migration starts and the operator has to wait for it to be completed to move to the next phase.
+After the rolling, the internal Apache Kafka migration component starts the actual metadata migration and the operator has to wait for it to be completed to move to the next phase.
 Checking the migration progress can be done using some of the exposed migration metrics.
-The FSM moves to `Migration` state first, while migration is ongoing, and finally to the `DualWrite/WaitBrokersOutMigration` state.
+The FSM moves to `Migration` state first, while migration is ongoing, and finally to the `DualWrite` state.
-In both states, the user can rollback the process by applying the `strimzi.io/kraft-migration: zk` on the `KafkaNodePool` resource running the current ZooKeeper based brokers.
+In both states, the user can rollback the process by applying the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource.
 In this case, the operator configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
 Finally, the operator rolls the brokers and wait for them to be ready again.
-The FSM moves back to the `WaitBrokersInMigration`, so actually at the end of the Phase 1.
+The FSM moves back to the `WaitBrokersInMigration`, so actually at the beginning of the Phase 2.

-If the user doesn't rollback the migration, next step is to move brokers out of migration and using KRaft only in Phase 3.
+If the user doesn't rollback the migration, next step is to move brokers and controllers out of migration and using KRaft only in Phase 3/4.

-#### Phase 3: Migrating brokers to KRaft
+#### Phase 3/4: Migrating brokers and controllers to full KRaft

-In the `DualWrite/WaitBrokersOutMigration` state, the operator expects the user to disable the ZooKeeper migration on the brokers pool.
+In the `DualWrite` state, the operator expects the user wants to finalize the migration, having a full KRaft based cluster and ZooKeeper out of the picture.
-The user applies the `strimzi.io/kraft-migration: kraft` annotation to the `KafkaNodePool` resource running the current ZooKeeper based brokers.
+The user applies the `strimzi.io/kraft-migration: post-migration` annotation to the `Kafka` custom resource.
 The operator updates the brokers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
 It also has to replace the `broker.id` with `node.id`.